sgryt/PPJ/Automation/README.txt

 $claimRulesOutputFile = ./PPJClaimRules.txt

 # Execute the following command
-./New-ClaimRulesFile.ps1 -RoleAssignmentExcelFile $roleAssignmentFile -ClaimRulesOutputFile $claimRulesOutputFile
+./New-ClaimRulesFile.ps1 -RoleAssignmentExcelFile $roleAssignmentFile -ClaimRulesOutputFile $claimRulesOutputFile -ClaimRuleTitlePrefix "[PPJ] "

 # The $claimRulesOutputFile file can now be used to set the claim rules on either a claims provider trust, or a relying party trust, in AD FS.